gignacioftw/Photos1/README.md

 - create album from search results

-msg me om groupme if you have any questions its kinda cluttered not the best organized
+msg me on groupme if you have any questions its kinda cluttered not the best organized

 i didnt do versioning so when you upload changes make sure to upload tje new user.dat